 This financial performance reflects the cyclical nature of the Company's property development business.
-Although MIDI has successfully launched the apartments from its final residential development at Tigné Point (known as Q3 - Fortress Gardens) in terms of the Company's accounting policies the sale of these residential units will only be recognised once the final deeds of sale are entered into with the respective buyers.
-In addition, MIDI had no other inventory of residential apartments which it could deliver in 2023.
-Given that the Group's financial results are very dependant on the contribution generated from the sale of property, the lack of revenues generated from this sector invariably impacts negatively on the Group's overall financial performance.
-Revenues generated from the sale of property during 2023 amounted to €888k (2022: €229k) resulting in an operating loss from this business segment of €1.67 million after considering an impairment charge on inventory of €1.1 million (2022: operating loss: €1.13 million).
+Although MIDI has secured promise of sale agreements for over 90% of the apartments in the Q3 - Fortress Gardens apartment block, in terms of the Company's accounting policies, the sale of these residential units will only be recognised once the final deeds are entered into with the respective buyers.
+In addition, MIDI had no other inventory of residential apartments which it could deliver in 2024.
+Given that the Group's financial results are very dependent on the contribution generated from the sale of property, the lack of revenues from this sector invariably impacts negatively on the Group's overall financial performance.
+Revenues generated from the sale of property during 2024 amounted to €128k (2023: €888k), resulting in an operating loss from this business segment of €3.54 million after considering an impairment charge on inventory of €2.0 million (2023: operating loss: €1.67 million).

-Revenues arising from the property rental and management segment during 2023 remained in line with those of 2022 (2023: €3.18 million vs 2022: €3.19 million).
+Revenues arising from the property rental and management segment during 2024 remained in line with those of 2023 (2024: €3.22 million vs 2023: €3.18 million).
 Revenues from this segment are now largely in line with contracted lease agreements.